birdLark/birdLark.github.io/blog/2021-12-30-spark-structured-streaming.md

 ### LarkMidTable

-LarkMidTable is a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
-It is built on Spark.
-LarkMidTable has a very rich set of plug-ins, supports reading data from Kafka, HDFS, Kudu, performs various data processing, and writes the results to ClickHouse, Elasticsearch or Kafka
+birdlarkis a very easy-to-use, high-performance, real-time data processing product that can deal with massive data.
+It is built on Spark. birdlarkhas a very rich set of plug-ins, supports reading data from Kafka, HDFS, Kudu, performs various data processing, and writes the results to ClickHouse, Elasticsearch or Kafka

 ### Ready to work